zaproxy/zap-api-docs/source/includes/welcome.md

 ![zap_desktop_api](../images/zap_desktop_api.png)

 <aside class="notice">
-ZAP requires API Key to perform specific actions via the REST API.
+ZAP requires an API Key to perform specific actions via the REST API.
 The API key must be specified on all API 'actions' and some 'other' operations.
 The API key is used to prevent malicious sites from accessing ZAP APIs.
 It is strongly recommended that you set a key unless you are using ZAP in a completely isolated environment.
 </aside>